 1. Biological symptoms can trigger false emotions.

-Are you hungry, tired?
+Are you hungry, or tired?
 You may find that you are more irritable than usual.

-2. People, places and things can be an emotional trigger.
+2. People, places, and things can be emotional triggers.

 This can be positive as in the smell of a pie baking filling you with warm feelings of grandma’s house.
 It can also be negative such as Sunday night anxiety for people burned out at work and dreading the upcoming week.